In the path that Brian Dozier blazed: A 2014 breakout candidate for the Twins

 Originally published at The Tenth Inning Stretch

-Let's superimpose the above chart with a chart that shows the OPS and ISO numbers per season of another Twins' player and align them for age:
+Let's compare the above chart with a chart that shows the OPS and ISO numbers per season of another Twins' player and align them for age:

 As you can see, this player has started his professional career earlier that Dozier did and had similar moderate success.
-However, like Dozier, in his age 24 season (at AAA instead of Dozier's A/A+) had a major breakthrough with increases in OPS and ISO to close to all-star levels.
-Actually at the same age, at a higher level of competition, his OPS and power numbers were better than Dozier's, which makes me believe that he will potentially have a season similar to Dozier's 2013 next season.
+However, like Dozier, in his age 24 season (at AAA instead of Dozier's A/A+), had a major breakthrough with increases in OPS and ISO to close to all-star levels.
+Actually, at the same age and at a higher level of competition, his OPS and power numbers were better than Dozier's, which makes me believe that he will potentially have a season similar to Dozier's 2013 next year.
 The player?

 Also of note is that Escobar (like Dozier in 2011) is continuing his breakthough 2013 season in the Venezuela Winter League: .302/.348/.519 (.867 OPS, .217 ISO) at the time this was written

 How about fielding which was another strong suit of Brian Dozier's ?